 Chive blossoms soaking in vinegar in a clear glass mason jar.

-Once infused, strain the vinegar using a mesh strainer or cheesecloth into a clean glass jar or bottle.
-These Kilner bottles as they make for an elegant presentation and are easy to pour when using the blossom vinegar.
+4. Once infused, strain the vinegar using a mesh strainer or cheesecloth into a clean glass jar or bottle.
+I use these Kilner bottles as they make for an elegant presentation and are easy to pour when using the blossom vinegar.

 Storage